nickmarton/pyVivid/README.md

     * is_named_entailment
     * satisfies_context
 * Finish NamedState unit tests
-* Vocabulary mutability needs to propogate to all references of the Vocabulary object
 * assign truth value needs to support more than just simple logic-math expressions